mrcjkb/rustaceanvim/README.md

 	<b>Join lines</b>
   </summary>

-  Join selected lines into one,
-  smartly fixing up whitespace,
-  trailing commas, and braces.
+  Join selected lines into one, smartly fixing up whitespace, trailing commas, and braces.
+  Works with individual lines in normal mode and multiple lines in visual mode.

   ```vimscript
   :RustLsp joinLines